YasviTank/Contact-App-React/README.md

 Users can add, view, edit, and delete contacts (name and email).

 ## Features
-- Add new contacts with name and email
+- Add new contacts with name and their email
 - View a list of saved contacts
 - Edit existing contacts
 - Delete contacts